An improved lower bound for star-shaped Kakeya sets: Remarks

 \subsubsection{Problem 1}

-It is unknown whether there exists a star-shaped Kakeya set \(E\) with area smaller than the one given by Cunningham and Schoenberg in~\cite{Cunningham_Schoenberg_1965}, i.e., \(\mathcal{L}_2^*(E) < \frac{(5 - 2\sqrt{2})\pi}{24}\).
-Moreover, the construction in~\cite{Cunningham_Schoenberg_1965} allows continuous rotation of the needle; even under this stronger condition, it is unclear whether their the construction is optimal.
+It is unknown whether there exists a star-shaped Kakeya set \(E\) with area smaller than the one given by Cunningham and Schoenberg in~\cite{Cunningham_Schoenberg_1965}, i.e., with \(\mathcal{L}_2^*(E) < \frac{(5 - 2\sqrt{2})\pi}{24}\).
+Moreover, the construction in~\cite{Cunningham_Schoenberg_1965} allows continuous rotation of the needle; even under this stronger condition, it remains unclear whether their construction is optimal.